fjeremic/omr/README.md

 It is our community's fervent goal to be one of active contribution, improvement, and continual consumption.

+Trivial change in the README to test Azure Pipelines PR triggers.

 Who is using Eclipse OMR?
 =========================